In this section you find information on practical issues concerning moving to Finland, such as social security, taxation and opening a bank account.

 Non EU/EEA country citizens

-- The entitlement for the KELA card is provided for the citizens of other countries than EU/EEA after four (4) months of work.
+- The entitlemment to the KELA card is provided for the citizens of other countries than EU/EEA after four (4) months of work.

-- The entitlement for the full Finnish social security for the citizens of other than EU/EEA countries requires a two years of working and a residence permit for 1 year in Finland.
+- The entitlement for the full Finnish social security (benefits and reduced prices) for the citizens of other than EU/EEA countries requires a two years of working and a residence permit for 1 year in Finland.

-- Please note that citizens of other than EU/EEA countries should inquire their right to the services of the municipal health care after arriving in Finland from their home municipality health center.
+- Right to use the services of the municipal health care after arriving in Finland from their home municipality health center.
 The costs are higher than for those who have a permanent home municipality.

 One option available is insurance negotiated by Aalto University with MARSH/SIP.
 Insurance packages are primarily for students but also staff members and their families are eligible for this insurance.
 More information on SIP.

 When you work in Finland at least four months, you may be entitled to certain KELA benefits and a KELA card.
 You can use KELA card to prove your eligibility for National Health Insurance scheme in Finland.
 For example, by showing your card at a pharmacy when purchasing prescription medicine, you are entitled to a discount.
 You are also entitled to a reduced price for doctor’s and dentist's services at a private medical centre.
-In order to receive a KELA Card, a person moving to Finland must register at a local KELA office and complete required application forms.
-In matters concerning health and social security it is advisable to contact the In To - Finland service.
+In order to receive a KELA Card, a person moving to Finland must register at Interntaional House Helsinki (KELA services) and complete required application forms.
+In matters concerning health and social security it is advisable to contact the International House Helsinki.

 Principles of taxation are based on the duration of the visit/stay: a stay of max of 6 months and a stay of over 6 months.
-If you work in Finland max 6 months, your tax percentage is 35%.
-If you work in Finland over 6 months, the tax percentage depends on your wage: the more you earn, the higher is the tax percentage (this is called progressive taxation and you get a tax card for progressive taxation).
+If you work in Finland max 6 months, your tax percentage is either 35% (you get a tax-at-source card) or your tax percentage depends on your wage: the more you earn, the higher is the tax percentage (this is called progressive taxation and you get a tax card for progressive taxation).
 If you work over 6 months, you get a tax card for progressive taxation.

 The level of taxation in Finland is quite high in comparison with many other European countries.
-Tax revenue is used to finance services of an internationally high standard, including health care, education, security as well as care for children and the elderly.
+However, tax revenue is used to finance services of an internationally high standard, including very affordable health care, education, security as well as care for children and the elderly.

 Tax Offices (Verotoimisto) are local units of the regional tax offices.
 Tax offices impose the income and net wealth taxes as well as inheritance and gift taxes in a tax district.